ignasxv/ignasxv.com/os-final.md

     - RAID0 (striping) improved performance without fault tolerance
     - RAID1 (mirroring) provides data redundancy by creating exact copies of data across multiple drives
 2. Held Mellor-Crummey-Scott lock typically spin-waits how many threads?
 0?
 1?
 2?
 Some?
 All?
-    - typically spin-waits 1 thread while others wait to reduce contention
+    - typically spin-waits all except the one that's currently running to reduce contention

 3. Give a definition of bounded waiting that can be determined quickly and is useful.
     - A synchronization mechanism where a thread waiting to enter a critical section is guaranteed to eventually gain access, with a finite maximum number of times other threads can enter the critical section before it.
 4. Why is an inverted PT implemented with a collision chain list in software but an n-way associative array in hardware?
-    - Software can handle more complex data structures like collision chair lists
-    -  Software allows dynamic memory allocation and flexible chaining
+    - Software allows dynamic memory allocation and can handle more complex data structures flexible chaining
     - Hardware implementations require fixed-size, predictable access times
     - Hardware uses n-way associative arrays for faster, parallel lookups with dedicated circuit logic

 5. What does History BAC stand for in security?
 Who introduced the idea first?
 (Chat hallucinates)
-    - `copilot` : History-Based Access Control (HBAC).
-Introduced by Butler Lampson.
+    - History-Based Access Control (HBAC).
+Introduced by Guy Edijali in 1998
-    - `gpt` : History-based Access Control (History BAC) is a model where access decisions depend on previous actions.
-It was introduced by A. K. K. Chen in the 1990s.
 6. What does kswappiness control in Linux?
     - It determines how aggressively the kernel will swap memory pages.
     -  controls the balance between swapping process memory to disk and keeping processes in RAM.